MicrosoftDocs/cpp-docs/docs/overview-of-cpp-development.md

    In general, you should use these templates for new projects unless you have a specific reason to use CMake or another project system.
 Some projects have a *wizard* that guides you step-by-step through the process of creating a new project.
 For more information, see [Creating and managing MSBuild-based projects](build/creating-and-managing-visual-cpp-projects.md).

 - **CMake** is a cross-platform build system that is integrated into the Visual Studio IDE when you install the Desktop development with C++ workload.
-For more information, see [CMake projects in Visual C++](build/cmake-tools-for-visual-cpp.md).
+For more information, see [CMake projects in Visual Studio](build/cmake-projects-in-visual-studio.md).
 - Any other C++ build system, including a loose collection of files, is supported via the **Open Folder** feature.
 You create simple JSON files to invoke your build program and configure debugging sessions.
-For more information, see [Open Folder projects in Visual C++](build/non-msbuild-projects.md).
+For more information, see [Open Folder projects for C++](build/open-folder-projects-cpp.md).

 ## Add to source control